Why buy a vibrator instead of a medical dilator?

 We created the Jo Divine health brochure with Consultant urogynaecologist Mr Alex Slack, Women’s Health physiotherapist Pip Salmon and gynaecology ward manager Lynda Wickenden at Tunbridge Wells Hospital who recognise that sexual pleasure and intimacy is important to many people.

-They wanted to offer products that can be used in conjunction with medical dilators and sexual lubricants to encourage their patients to use them as many women find medical dilators uncomfortable to use or as an alternative to help post-operative scarring, vaginal tightness, vaginismus, post childbirth and when sex feels painful.
+They wanted to offer products that can be used with medical dilators and sexual lubricants to encourage their patients to use them as many people find medical dilators uncomfortable to use or as an alternative to help post-operative scarring, vaginal tightness, vaginismus, post childbirth and when sex feels painful.

 They also wanted to help their patients with decreased sexual sensation following surgery and cancer treatment or as a result of a medical condition.

-Some women can struggle to have a smear test or gynaecological examination when they experience vaginal tightness, vaginal atrophy, post op scarring, trauma and abuse.
+Some women and people who have a cervix can struggle to have a smear test or gynaecological examination when they experience vaginal tightness, vaginal atrophy, post op scarring, trauma and abuse.

 Traditionally, medical dilators are used to treat the above conditions, but can be made from hard plastic which may feel uncomfortable against the delicate skin of the vaginal area.

-Some women prefer to use medical dilators to treat their condition rather than a vibrator, which they consider to be sexual.
-However, some women prefer to use a vibrator which feels less clinical.
-Many women want to feel sexual again after undergoing months, if not years, of medical treatment and surgical intervention, and for them, using a vibrator is a way to enjoy sexual pleasure and intimacy once more.
+Some people prefer to use medical dilators to treat their condition rather than a vibrator, which they consider to be sexual.
+However, others prefer to use a vibrator which feels less clinical.
+Many people want to feel sexual again after undergoing months, if not years, of medical treatment and surgical intervention, and for them, using a vibrator is a way to enjoy sexual pleasure and intimacy once more.

-Both medical dilators and vibrators can be used in conjunction with each other, as they offer different experiences for many women.
+Both medical dilators and vibrators can be used with each other, as they offer different experiences for many people.
 Medical dilators can help to stretch the tight tissues of the vagina, whilst a vibrator can promote blood flow to the healing tissues and feel pleasurable too, especially on the clitoris.

 Our vibrators are made from skin safe silicone, which has a velvety touch and is gentle on the delicate tissues of the vagina and clitoris.
-The slim shape of the LELO Liv, PicoBong Zizo, OhMiBod Cuddle, OhMiBod Cuddle Mini, Je Joue Uma and Jo Divine Immy make them ideal vibrators to alleviate some of the symptoms mentioned above.
+The slim shape of the VUSH Peachy Massage LELO Liv, PicoBong Zizo, Touch Wand Je Joue Uma and Jo Divine Immy make them ideal vibrators to alleviate some of the symptoms mentioned above.

 If you prefer to use dilators to help you overcome vaginal tightness, the Inspire Silicone Dilator Kit offers 5 graduated dilators made from velvety soft silicone which are extremely flexible, unlike hard medical dilators and very gentle on the delicate skin of the vulva and vagina.
 The easy-to-use loop handle makes them comfortable to hold, and the gentle tapered shape and varied sizes allows you to increase the insertion size at a rate that is comfortable to you.